gregkorossy/Android-Support-Preference-V7-Fix/README.md

 ---

 ## Custom solutions
-### Dividers
-If you use `PreferenceFragmentCompatDividers` as your base class for the preference fragment, you can use 3 new methods to customize the dividers:
-- `setDivider(Drawable drawable)`: Sets a custom `Drawable` as the divider.
-- `setDividerHeight(int height)`: Sets the height of the drawable; useful for XML resources.
-- `setDividerPreferences(int flags)`: Sets where the dividers should appear.
-Check the documentation of the method for more details about the available flags.

 ### Hijacked `EditTextPreference`
 The support implementation of `EditTextPreference` ignores many of the basic yet very important attributes as it doesn't forward them to the underlying `EditText` widget.
 In my opinion this is a result of some twisted thinking which would require someone to create custom dialog layouts for some simple tasks, like showing a numbers-only dialog.
 This is the main reason why the `EditTextPreference` gets hijacked by this lib: it replaces certain aspects of the original class in order to forward all the XML attributes set (such as `inputType`) on the `EditTextPreference` to the `EditText`, and also provides a `getEditText()` method so it can be manipulated directly.